caddunits/biogps_essoils/README.md

 XRAY, NMR, EM, NEUTRON, IR, FIBER, OTHER.
 The data contains the mapping for all the organisms, not only those studied in the present work.

+#### Data from bacteria
+5. Run the script step5_prepare_data_bacteria.R
+This script creates a file named "bacteria_data.RDS" which contains info on bacteria, including codes on different databases (ATCC, KEGG) Input data is a manually curated file (BACTERIADATA.xlsx) starting from the five-letter organism codes extracted from the dataframe previously obtained; information for data curation is obtained from Uniprot.